ushidakyotaro/jishupro_real_turtle_talk_esp32/esp32/README.md

 ### 3. Hardware Connection
 1. Connect ESP32 to your computer via USB
-2. Connect servo motors to their respective pins (pin configuration details to be added)
+2. Connect servo motors to their respective pins
+3. Connect ICS board to ESP32:
+   - EN Pin: GPIO5
+   - RX Pin: GPIO16
+   - TX Pin: GPIO17
-3. Ensure proper power supply for servo motors
+4. Ensure proper power supply for servo motors

 ### 4. Building and Uploading
 1. Open the project in VSCode with PlatformIO